Perturbative Variational Quantum Eigensolver via Reduced Density Matrices: Experimental Results

-As a result, the ground and excited states must reside in one of the eigenspaces of $\hat{S}$ (i.e., $\hat{S}=s$).
-However, during quantum computation, noise may cause the eigenstates of $\hat{H}$ to deviate from their target eigenspace.
-Symmetry verification \cite{PhysRevA.98.062339} mitigates noise by using measurements during computation or post-selection to ensure that the ground or excited states remain within the desired subspace with projector $\hat{M}_s=\frac{1}{2}(1+s\hat{S})$.
-The expectation value of $\hat{P}$ corresponding to the state $\rho_s$ after symmetry verification is:
+nondegenerate ground and excited states must reside in one of the eigenspaces of $\hat{S}$ ($\hat{S}\ket{\Psi}=s\ket{\Psi}$).
+However, during quantum computation, noise may cause the prepared state to acquire components outside the target eigenspace.
+SV~\cite{PhysRevA.98.062339,sagastizabal2019experimental} can be implemented either in-circuit, namely constraining the quantum circuit to preserve the target symmetry during execution, or via post-selection.
+In both cases, SV mitigates noise by ensuring that the ground or excited states remain within the desired subspace, enforced by the projector $\hat{M}_s=\frac{1}{2}(1+s\hat{S})$.
+The expectation value of $\hat{P}$ after SV is